George and Rory Johnston

 Hanford is, in the words of parents, a ‘gem’.
 Nestling at the foot of Hambledon Hill in Dorset, it is a place where children are free to enjoy their childhood, can begin to develop lifelong passions and interests and are prepared for life at senior school and beyond.
 When you catch your first sight of the beautiful Jacobean house, the ponies in the fields or the girls playing happily on the lawn, you immediately get a sense of what a very special place it is.

 Mrs Canning, who founded the school with her husband in the 1940s, always wanted Hanford to work just like a family, encouraging freedom of thought, individual development and mutual respect and trust.
-These principles have been upheld ever since and Sarah C, her daughter, continues to play an active role in school life.
-We want all the children to feel at home here, with the freedom to roam around the grounds in their free time.
+These principles have been upheld ever since: we want all the children to feel at home here, with the freedom to roam around the grounds in their free time.

 Hanford girls make dens, climb trees and, in the summer, ride before breakfast.
 They make their own clothes and develop as free spirits.
 They learn resilience, confidence and a sense of adventure and they develop friendships which will last a lifetime.
-They also learn to work hard which is why Hanford achieves excellent academic results: 2016 was the twenty-fourth consecutive year in which at least one Hanford girl has received an award from a senior school.
+They also learn to work hard which is why Hanford achieves excellent academic results: 2017 was the twenty-fifth consecutive year in which at least one Hanford girl has received an award from a senior school and there are currently 8 Hanford girls stuying at Oxford and Cambridge.

 Our philosophy is straightforward: we aim to ensure that the girls at Hanford are happy, are making the most of the opportunities on offer here and are thoroughly prepared for the challenges of life at Senior School and beyond.
 We have no intention of joining the facilities arms race - what we lack in state-of-the-art facilities we make up for in the quality of the teaching and pastoral care and the breadth of extra-curricular activities.